drawbuildplay/blog/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack.md

 +++
 This is probably my favorite DIY to date at home.
 I love how gorgeous these shelves turned out, and it only cost me a few hundred dollars.

 There are a bunch of guides on Pinterest covering how to do this, but I really wanted to share ours.
 These shelves have seriously brightened up the office.
 I work remotely from home, and am constantly in Video Conferences.
-Having these shelves as a backdrop for those meetings has been a constant point of discussion, as my coworkers love how clean it looks.
+Having this IKEA shelf idea as a backdrop for those meetings has been a constant point of discussion, as my coworkers love how clean it looks.
 Not to mention, it adds a bunch of character to the calls instead of a plain wall.

 Our library is also the first room visitors see when they enter our home through the front door.
 It helps make a beautiful statement entry as their eyes are immediately drawn to the shelves and the various decor items sitting in each space.